Farming For Nature Europe

 We’d love to see Farming for Nature Ambassadors across Europe ‘speaking up’ and sharing their inspiring stories so that peers, policymakers and the public can gain a better understanding of the potential of farming to address the crises in climate, biodiversity and food nutrition.
 As a small non-profit which relies on a lot of voluntary input, we don’t have the resources to do this but we are keen to support those who would like to do so, and share our learnings and resources with them.

-In 2021 we were delighted to connect with some wonderful colleagues in Lithuania and in Austria and help them on their journeys in establishing national Farming for Nature Ambassador Awards programmes.
+We were delighted to connect with some wonderful colleagues in Lithuania and Austria in 2021 and Northern Ireland in 2023 to help them on their journeys in establishing Farming For Nature Ambassador Awards programmes.
 Looking at the nominated farmers and the short films – some of them featured here – it’s exciting to imagine an active European network of such farmers and the cross pollination of experiences and other opportunities that might arise.
+The awards have continued in these countries, with new Ambassadors being nominated each year and more awards scheduled for 2025.
+There are now over 40 Farming For Nature Ambassadors outside of our network in Ireland.

 Farming For Nature Northern Ireland

-This started in August 2023 and they held their first Farming For Nature Ambassador awards in December 2023.
-See below the videos made on these farmers in Northern Ireland:
+See below the videos made on farmers in Northern Ireland:

 Farming For Nature Lithuania